JamesWoolfenden/terraform-aws-cloudtrail/README.md

 ## Introduction

-THis module deploys a basic *Cloudtrail* set-up, with kms key and *S3* log bucket.
+THis module deploys a basic *Cloudtrail* set-up, with kms key and *S3* log bucket and sets up a table for Athena with AWS Glue.

 ## Usage